Skip to product information

 More on the individuals pictured and what actually happened

-The Declaration Resources Project at Harvard has an excellent write up on who is pictured as well as more information about the painting and what actually happened.
+The Declaration Resources Project at Harvard has a longer write up on who is pictured as well as more information about the painting and what actually happened.

 Additional information on the artist and this painting in context of the series he did